lorinmil/MOSCATOLeukemiaExample/README.md

 ### Analyzing MOSCATO results

-ENTERFILEHERE provides the list of gene names from the MOSCATO results.
+AnalyzeMOSCATOResultsLeuk.R provides the list of gene names from the MOSCATO results by the different clusters.